OpenRC/openrc/supervise-daemon-guide.md

 supervise-daemon., which can start a daemon and restart it if it terminates unexpectedly.

+The following is a brief guide on using this capability.

 ## Use Default start, stop and status functions

 If you write your own start, stop and status functions in your service